stoermelder/vcvrack-packone/docs/transit/Transit.md

 #### Context menu

-Right-clicking on the empty area of the XY-display opens the following menu:
+Right-clicking on the empty area of the XY-display opens the following menu.
+The settings from _Visualize_ onwards are also available in the module's own context menu.

-- **Initialize** — reset the entire module to factory defaults.
-All snapshot-set positions, motion-sequences, colors and bindings are cleared.
+- **Initialize** — reset the pad: the snapshot points return to their default positions, radius and amount, the _Mix_ point returns to the center, the bindings are reset to A–D = snapshots 1–4, and the colors, labels and per-set layouts of all snapshot-sets are reset.
+Motion-sequences and the settings below are kept.
+Rack's own _Initialize_ in the module's context menu resets the whole module, including motion-sequences and settings.

-- **Randomize x-pos & y-pos** / **Randomize x-pos** / **Randomize y-pos** — randomly distribute the active snapshot points on the pad.
+- **Randomize x-pos & y-pos** / **Randomize x-pos** / **Randomize y-pos** — randomly distribute the snapshot points on the pad.
 Useful as a starting point for generative patches.

 - **Randomize amount** — randomize the _Amount_ slider of each snapshot point.

 - **Randomize radius** — randomize the _Radius_ slider of each snapshot point.

+- **Visualize** — toggle [Visualize mode](#visualize-mode), same as the `Space` key.

 - **Number of snapshots** — select 1..8 active snapshot points.

-- **Snapshot-set CV mode** — select _Off_, _Trigger forward_, _0..10V_ or _C4_ for the snapshot-set CV input.
+- **Snapshot-set CV mode** — select _Off_, _Trigger forward_ (default), _0..10V_ or _C4_ for the snapshot-set CV input.

 - **Snapshot-set node positions** — select whether snapshot-sets also remember their own pad-point layout (position, radius, amount, and the _Mix_ point's position), on top of the snapshot bindings they always store.
 In both _Store_ and _Auto_ mode, clicking the already-active set's button reloads its stored layout, discarding any unsaved changes made to the pad since.
 If the _Mix_ point is currently driven by CV, a motion-sequence or a parameter mapping, the stored position is loaded but immediately overridden again by that source on the next audio block, matching how the _Mix_ point already behaves outside of this feature: